 Housing & Student Services

 - All buildings are within walking distance to local transportation, including the London Tube and bus systems.
+Students commute to their internships using public transportation.

 - Card-operated laundry facilities are located in the basements of all residences.
 Cost of laundry is not included in the program fee.